oh-balcony/oh-raspi/README.md

     @reboot sleep 5 && screen -dmS oh-raspi /home/pi/scripts/oh-raspi/main.py

 (Replace the full path to the script with the location where you installed it.)

+Prerequisite: screen needs to be installed:

+    sudo apt-get install screen